Superconducting flip-chip devices using indium microspheres on Au-passivated Nb or NbN as under-bump metallization layer

-In our work, we present a simplified fabrication and assembly process for making a superconducting flip-chip connection between a superconducting Al layer, which is a commonly used material for superconducting quantum circuits \cite{Rosenberg_2017, Foxen_2017, Kosen_2022, Norris_Michaud_Pahl_Kerschbaum_Eichler_Besse_Wallraff_2024}, and a superconducting niobium nitride (NbN) or niobium (Nb) layer as the UBM layer.
-Our flip-chip assembly can carry a supercurrent of tens of \unit{\milli\ampere} at temperatures in the range of a few tens of millikelvin to \SI{1.2}{\kelvin}, i.e., the superconducting transition of Al. Our approach targets applications that require only a few superconducting connections, allowing for a larger indium bump size.
-We demonstrate that superconducting flip-chips can be assembled using commercially available \SI{300}{\micro\meter} diameter indium microspheres \cite{Caplinq} as the bond connection, which themselves can carry a supercurrent of more than \SI{1}{\ampere}.
-The microspheres are placed manually on a bottom chip immediately before pressing the bottom and a top chip together using a simple transfer stage~\cite{Zhao_2020}.
+In our work, we present a simplified fabrication and assembly process for making a superconducting flip-chip connection between a superconducting Al wiring layer, which is a commonly used material for superconducting quantum circuits \cite{Rosenberg_2017, Foxen_2017, Kosen_2022, Norris_Michaud_Pahl_Kerschbaum_Eichler_Besse_Wallraff_2024}, and a superconducting niobium nitride (NbN) or niobium (Nb) layer as the UBM layer.
+At temperatures in the range of a few tens of millikelvin to \SI{1.2}{\kelvin}, i.e., the superconducting transition of Al, our flip-chip assembly using passivated UBM layers can carry a supercurrent of tens of \unit{\milli\ampere}, which is limited by the geometry of the patterned thin films and the current density of the utilized materials.
+Our approach targets applications that require only a few superconducting connections, allowing for a larger indium bump size.
+We demonstrate that superconducting flip-chip devices can be assembled using commercially available \SI{300}{\micro\meter} diameter indium microspheres \cite{Caplinq} as the bond connection, which, when pressed to a flat cylinder of about \SI{500}{\micro\meter} diameter, can carry a supercurrent of more than \SI{1}{\ampere}.
+The microspheres are placed manually on a bottom chip before pressing the bottom and a top chip together using a simple transfer stage~\cite{Zhao_2020} provided that the top chip is made of a transparent substrate (e.g., sapphire used in this work) or contains through-vias for alignment.